Ancientkingg/oculite/README.md

 ### Monitor

-To run the monitors, navigate to the `monitors` directory and run the following command:
+To run one of the example monitors, navigate to the monitor's directory and run the following command:

 ```bash
 npm run start